suzukiplan/ymfm_opn/README.md

 Since there is no code (.c or .cpp) that depends on anything other than the header files, it should be easy to integrate!

+## Restrictions

+- The VGM commands implemented by vgmdrv are minimal.
+If your created VGM causes an error with `“Detected an unknown VGM command: xx”`, you must add the necessary commands.
+- We haven't verified this yet, but the DAC for channel 6 likely isn't currently supported.

 ## License

 [3-Clause BSD](./LICENSE)